rockettheme/docs/Docs/joomla/platform/templates.md

 While some templates offer a great degree of control over layout to users, others can be significantly more rigid.
 Templates built on a framework that offers a great deal of user customization options, like Gantry, can extend on the built-in backend options Joomla offers in a way that empowers the user to rearrange and reconfigure a site's layout without having to modify the template's code directly.

 You can also modify an existing template to appear slightly different depending on which page you are accessing.
 For example, many sites are designed with a different layout for the home page than a single article page.
 You might not want some features to appear in specific areas of your site.
-By [duplicating the template style](../basic/create_duplicate_template_styles.md) and assigning the adjusted layout to specific pages, you can do this fairly easily.
+By [duplicating the template style][override] and assigning the adjusted layout to specific pages, you can do this fairly easily.

 How to install a Joomla template
 -----